hruzgar/artemis-dl/README.md

    - Possible obstacles: html file might get too big.
 - Download Quizzes
    - Currently quizzes are directly skipped if found.
+- Big Refactor
+   - Current Codebase is working which is really good.
+However it's not really well organised and doesn't have a good structure.
+Big.. very Big refactor incoming..
 # 🙋‍♀️FAQ
 ### Which courses are supported?
 Currently only 2 courses are officially supported.
 These are: